-- Liver problems (which could be upper stomach pain, dark urine, you may notice your eyes or skin to look yellowish).
+- Liver problems (which could be upper stomach pain or dark urine, you may notice your eyes or skin to look yellowish).

-- Severe skin reactions such as swelling in your face or tongue, skin pain or the appearance or red or purple spots on your skin that spread.
+- Severe skin reactions such as swelling in your face or tongue, skin pain, or the appearance of red or purple spots on your skin that spread.

-- Extreme drowsiness and low sugar blood problems that can be recognized with shaking.
+- Extreme drowsiness and low-sugar blood problems can be recognized with shaking.

 - Sudden sweating.